-Working with this systems is, for many of them, ‘not my job’.
-Small tasks are usually managed out of our systems, developers forget to put their tasks ‘in progress’, product owners omit part of their requirements and communicate them by email, and managers just drop by people’s desk to change deadlines, merciless.
+Working with this systems is, for many profiles, ‘not my job’.
+Small design tasks are usually recorded on post-it notes, developers forget to put their tasks ‘in progress’, product owners omit part of their requirements and communicate them by email, and managers just drop by people’s desk to change deadlines, merciless.
+This may sound normal to you, but it is a headache for project managers.

-This causes us, the project managers, a fair amount of trouble; and we are experts in cascading that down.
+This causes them a fair amount of trouble; and project managers are experts in cascading that down.
 No issue in progress after 3 days of work?
-I will drop by the developer desk and ask him about this task.
+They will drop by the developer desk and ask him about this task.
 No requirement for post code validation?
-Let me ask the product owner.
+Let them ask the product owner.
 You asked for a feature in person and it is (surprise) built in a completely wrong way?
-Send me the that 20 pages document you printed about it and I’ll try to find what the problem was… And this is how we become ‘the annoying person always asking stupid questions’.
+Send them the that 20 pages document you printed about it and I’ll try to find what the problem was… And this is how we become ‘the annoying person always asking stupid questions’.
 If only you’d create tickets…

-No change without ticket is a great policy to implement in any project where more than 2 people collaborate.
-Some of the benefits of tickets are:
+No change without ticket is a great policy to implement in any project where more than 2 people collaborate, but after all point one, capacity building, is the most important one we could have implemented.
+If you still need to convince your team, or to be convinced yourself, here are some of the benefits of using project management tools:

 - They are a great way of communicating requirements.
 Tickets are public and can be edited or commented by any members in the team.
 This makes them a great place to make sure requirements are complete and coherent with other requirements and whatever already exists.